hoopdad/hoopdad.github.io/docs/ai/_posts/2025-10-23-Safe-AI-guardrails.md

 09:50:40 - INFO - Completed successfully
 ```

+You can see above a description of the prompt result.
+Success.

 ## Run Experiment 2 - Expected to Return a Validation Error

 Now run the experiment with our provocative prompt.